Petrol prices: 'The Government cares more about polling than principles'

 We voters only care about the short term.
 And our politicians only care about keeping us happy.
 They're not nimble or urgent.
 They're cowardly.

-But ask yourself this: regardless of your political stripes, wouldn't you prefer a government to be lead by its principles than by the polls?
+But ask yourself this: regardless of your political stripes, wouldn't you prefer a government to be led by its principles than by the polls?

 A society deserves the leaders it elects.
 Once again, Jacinda Ardern's Government has shown it's more interested in doing what is popular than what is right.